 The Pacific Languages Strategy 2022 - 2032 is the first of its kind in Aotearoa, and takes a long-term approach to coordinate support for Pacific languages across government, communities, and key stakeholders.
-Ministry for Pacific Peoples

 The Strategy is founded on the vision that thriving Pacific languages build a prosperous Aotearoa.
 It has three key objectives: